cortega26/PoGo/README.md

 ## Scoring Model

-The pipeline aggregates rarity information from three sources:
+The pipeline aggregates rarity information from five sources:

 - Structured Spawn Data
 - Enhanced Curated Data
 - PokemonDB Catch Rate
+- PokeAPI Capture Rate
+- Silph Road Spawn Tier (community reported)

 Each source's raw spawn chance or catch rate is normalised onto a 0–10 scale where 0 denotes the rarest encounters and 10 the most common.
 The